-Violent/Self-Destructive

-Clinical Justification Criteria

-Allow Medical Treatments to continue without interruption Prevent pulling out of necessary tubes or drains Provide safety when the patient is unable to follow direction Prevent imminent danger to self or others To administer stat IM psychotropic medication due to active dangerous behavior to self or others Chemically restrain a patient

-Initial Assessm

-1. Assessment will include: Clinical Justification -behavior requiring restraints Contributing factors Less restrictive intervention tried or determined insufficient Type of restraint Response to restraint Restraint applied safely/properly Patient/Family education 1.
-Assessment will include: Clinical Justification -behavior requiring restraints Contributing factors Less restrictive intervention tries or determined insufficient Type of restraint Response to restraint Restraint applied safely/properly Patient/Family education 2.
-A face-to-face evaluation that includes a physical and behavioral assessment must be performed by the physician, LP or specially trained RI within 1 hour of initiation of restraint or seclusion.
-3. The 1 hour face-to-face evaluation will include: Physical and Behavioral assessment Reaction to intervention Medical and behavioral condition The need to continue or terminate restraint or
+Non-Violent/Non-Self-Des tructive Violent/Self-Destructive C linical Justification Criteria Allow Medical Treatments without interruption Prevent pulling out of necessor drains Provide safety when the parameter of the parameter o others 2.
+To administer stat IM psychotropic medication due to active dangerous itial Assessment/Evaluation Assessment will include: Clinical Justification - requiring restraints Contributing factors Less restrictive interve or determined insuffic Type of restraint Response to restraint Restraint applied safel Patient/Family educati 1.
+Assessment will include: Clinical Justification -behavior requiring restraints Contributing factors Less restrictive intervention tried or determined insufficient Type of restraint Response to restraint Response to restraint Restraint applied safely/properly must be performed by the physician, LP or specially trained RN within 1 hour of initiation of restraint or seclusion.
+3. The 1 hour face-to-face evaluation will include: Physical and Behavioral assessment Reaction to intervention Medical and behavioral condition The need to continue or terminate restraint or seclusion 4.
+If the patient is removed from restraint prior to the evaluation, the 1hour face-to-face must still be performed.